 Don's latest non-fiction works include THE SHIP THAT WOULDN'T DIE, the amazing, true story of a ship mistakenly attacked by the Japanese at the Battle of the Coral Sea and how her crew managed to survive four days adrift at sea.
 And THE INDESTRUCTIBLE MAN, the inspiring story of World War II hero Captain Dixie Kiefer who led his men through the Coral Sea, Midway, and a brutal kamikaze attack in the China Sea.

 Don lives in Indian Springs Village, Alabama, with his wife, Charlene.
 He is also an active "ham" radio operator (call sign N4KC

-) and he has published three books about the hobby, RIDING THE SHORTWAVES, GET ON THE AIR...NOW!, is an effort to encourage people to capture and publish oral histories and other material from those who have been eyewitnesses to and experienced historical events.
+) and he has published four books about the hobby, RIDING THE SHORTWAVES, GET ON THE AIR...NOW!, DIAL DANCING, is an effort to encourage people to capture and publish oral histories and other material from those who have been eyewitnesses to and experienced historical events.